 Overview of Taxes

 Salaried income is also subject to National Insurance payments, which are paid by both the employee (deducted from their gross salary) and the employer (an additional expense on top of the salary).
-National Insurance is a little more complicated to calculate than income tax, however in most cases the employee must pay 12% and the employer must pay 13.8% of the employees annual earnings above £8,633.
+National Insurance is a little more complicated to calculate than income tax, however in most cases the employee must pay 12% on annual earnings over £12,570 and the employer must pay 13.8% of the annual earnings above £9,100.

 Qualifying for National Insurance benefits